- Jeff Rodriguez

 With active investing, you would likely be the only owner of the property, so you would get to keep any net profits.
 With passive investing, the profits are distributed among many investors.

-This doesn’t necessarily mean that one type of investment will net you higher returns than the other; you’ll need to compare one deal to another.
+This doesn’t necessarily mean that one type of investment will net you higher returns than the other; you’ll need to compare one deal from another.

 #5 – Expenses